How to Freeze Brussels Sprouts

 Blanch the Brussels sprouts for a length of time, depending on their size.

 Do NOT overheat or overcook!
 This is how vegetables get post-freezer mushiness.
-Start the timer right when you put the sprouts in the boiling water and have a large bowl of very icy water ready to go, so you can plunge them into ice to stop the cooking.
-If you need to, add more ice cubes to the water to ensure it stays icy cold.
+Start the timer right when you put the steamer basket into the boiling water and make sure your bowl of ice water is ready to go so you can plunge them into ice to stop the cooking.
+If you need to, add more ice cubes to the water to ensure it stays ice cold.

-• After the steaming time is complete, immediately cool off the Brussels sprouts in icy-cold water for at least four minutes to cool down and stop cooking.
+• After the steaming time is complete, immediately cool off the brussels sprouts in ice bath for at least 4 minutes to cool down and stop cooking.

 A salad spinner is a great way to remove water from the blanched Brussels sprouts.

-• After spinning the excess water off, place the Brussels sprouts on a clean towel to dry a bit more.
+• After spinning the excess water off, place the brussels sprouts on a clean towel to dry more.
 It is important to make sure the sprouts are totally dry prior to freezing.

 brussel sprouts on a sheet tray prior to freezing them.